 How do you get on the podcast of your dreams?

-For the answer, I hope you’ll join me for a 90 minute workshop with my friends Kim Eley and Nakita Rowell-Stevens of the Sociable Scribes podcast on Podcast Pitching for Authors.
+We have a great resource for you on this!
+I recorded a training workshop with my friends Kim Eley and Nakita Rowell-Stevens of the Sociable Scribes podcast on Podcast Pitching for Authors.
+It’s available for purchase and is chock full of information to help you!

 We’ll dig into how to…